grahamwills/ZeeZeeSheet/data/characters/Luna/luna.rst

    or exposure.
 You can go longer than most people without eating or drinking, but only a couple days longer.

-.. title: banner style=heading_green
+.. title:: banner style=heading_green
-.. style: green
+.. block:: style=green

 Melee Basic Attack -- At-Will
  - **Standard Action**      --      **Nearby**